 What gifts do you buy for a farmer?
 You’ve come to the perfect place.
 Here you’ll find our top ten list of thought gift ideas for farmers that guarantee a smile for any occasion or just because.
 In this post you’ll find thirty nine or so thoughtful gift ideas for farmers who have everything.

 I love buying and giving gifts.
 Thoughtful, practical and preferably homemade is my style.
-When it comes to buying for a farmer, these gifts tend to be tricky as I’ve found they usually already have everything they NEED.
+When it comes to buying for a farmer, these gifts tend to be tricky as I've found they usually already have everything they NEED.
 You’ll be excited to see the list I came up with of great gift ideas for what that really WANT.

 My husband sounds like most farmers when I ask him what he WANTS for his Birthday, Fathers Day and Christmas.
 He usually says he wants, more land, more cattle, more time and more money.